psychobye/fuckbr/readme.md

 - the `.exe` includes all needed binaries like `PVRTexLibPy.pyd`
 - the GUI has separate tabs for each format with browse buttons and output folder selectors
 - logs each file processed and shows success/errors in the GUI log box

+---

+### This project is licensed under GPLv3.
+See LICENSE.txt for details.